thexeno/DS1307_Emulator/README.md

 For more info, visit http://enricosanino.wordpress.com

+###Arduino Library
+Contains the same setup adapted to be compiled in the Arduino environment.
+See README in that folder.

 ###Combo library
 The combo contains all the supporting libraries in order to use the Emulator.
 These shall be included in an Atmel Studio project or similar.